Skip to main content

 Direct API access.
 Add your OpenAI, Anthropic, and Google AI Studio keys.
 Pay them directly.
 No middleman markup.
 No subscription rent-seeking.

-1. You Pay Way Less
+1. You Pay for Usage

 Consumer apps charge monthly subscriptions whether you use them once or a thousand times.